Singapore-Hawkers-Markets & Restaurants

 Checkout our list of great Singapore Hawkers, Restaurants & Roof-top Bars to fit every budget, along with links to their websites & addresses...

-At the heart of every neighborhood is the Market Place, its a place that everyone young and old are connected to.
-This is basically true all over the world, that's why people are so fascinated and drawn to them when traveling to distant lands.
-They love to see the differences in how people live, what they eat and how they go about their daily lives.
+At the heart of every neighborhood is the Market Place, its a place that every Singaporean young and old are connected to.
+This is basically true for people all over the world, that's why we are so fascinated and drawn to the Market Place when traveling in distant lands.
+We love to see the differences in how people live, what they eat and how they go about their daily lives.

 It’s these differences you want to capture in your photos, so look for local fruits and veggies that are not available in your country.
-Be sure an get some photos of what’s inside these fruits as many vendors already have them displayed that way.
+Be sure an get some photos of what’s inside these fruits, many vendors already have them displayed that way.

 Always start by cleaning your lens first.